 - (a) The Board will grant Unpaid Pregnancy Leave.
-Pregnancy leave shall be the greater of 17 weeks or the number of weeks allowed pursuant to the British Columbia Employment Standards Act. - (b) Unless medical conditions do not permit, the Board shall be given two (2) weeks notice of the commencement of such leave. - (c) The Employee shall notify the Board at least three (3) weeks prior to returning to the job. - (d) Supplemental Employment Benefits on Pregnancy Leave - (i) When a pregnant employee takes a maternity leave to which the employee is entitled pursuant to the Employment Standards Act, the Board shall pay the employee 95% of their current salary for the first and second weeks of their leave. - (ii) Upon ratification, a top up to 95% of current salary for the third through twelfth weeks of the employee's leave will be paid. - (iii) Upon presentation of an EI benefit statement, the employee will be paid according to established pay cutoffs and schedules. - (e) The Board agrees to enter into the Supplementary Unemployment Benefit (SUB) Plan agreement in respect of such maternity payment.
+Pregnancy leave shall be the greater of 17 weeks or the number of weeks allowed pursuant to the British Columbia Employment Standards Act. - (b) Unless medical conditions do not permit, the Board shall be given two (2) weeks notice of the commencement of such leave.

+- (c) The Employee shall notify the Board at least three (3) weeks prior to returning to the job. - (d) Supplemental Employment Benefits on Pregnancy Leave - (i) When a pregnant employee takes a maternity leave to which the employee is entitled pursuant to the Employment Standards Act, the Board shall pay the employee 95% of their current salary for the first week of their leave. - Upon ratification, a top up to 95% of current salary for the second through twelfth weeks of the employee's leave will be paid.
+Effective July 1, 2024 the top-up will apply to the second through fifteenth weeks of the employee's leave. - (iii) Upon presentation of an EI benefit statement, the employee will be paid according to established pay cutoffs and schedules. - (e) The Board agrees to enter into the Supplementary Unemployment Benefit (SUB) Plan agreement in respect of such maternity payment.